RicardoKd/diploma/packages/backend/README.md

 GRANT INSERT ON person TO super_parent;
 GRANT INSERT ON person TO parent;
-GRANT INSERT, SELECT ON TABLE account TO child;
+GRANT INSERT, SELECT, DELETE ON TABLE account TO child;
-GRANT INSERT, SELECT ON TABLE account TO parent;
+GRANT INSERT, SELECT, DELETE ON TABLE account TO parent;
-GRANT INSERT, SELECT ON TABLE account TO super_parent;
+GRANT INSERT, SELECT, DELETE ON TABLE account TO super_parent;

 GRANT SELECT ON TABLE income_category TO child;
 GRANT SELECT ON TABLE income_category TO parent;